 - 1. The appraisers have not been provided with a legal description, building or site plans and have been directed by the client to make an exterior inspection from the street.
-They have relied upon a legal description, site descriptions and areas culled from municipal documents.
-It is an assumption of this report that gross and net site areas, descriptive detail and condition delineated herein roughly conform to actual (hypothetically vacant) conditions; if not, the value conclusion could be impacted; and - 2.
+They have relied upon a legal description, site description and area culled from municipal documents.
+It is an assumption of this report that gross site area, descriptive detail and condition delineated herein roughly conform to actual (hypothetically vacant) conditions; if not, the value conclusion could be impacted; and - 2.
 The appraisers have not been provided with professional soil boring analysis for the appraisal property.
 Valuation is predicated upon the assumption that the subject soils are suitable for commercial-type construction similar to that found on surrounding parcels.
+If such is not the case, the value conclusion could be impacted; and - 3.
+Valuation is predicated upon the assumption that the subject property is free and clear of any environmental hazards or contamination.
+If such is not the case, the value conclusion could be impacted; and - 4.
+The property is adjacent to a one-lane alley at its eastern border from which ingress/ egress access appears to be obtained, as there are no curb cuts within the borders of the property.
+Valuation is predicated upon the assumption that the appraisal property benefits from both ingress and egress vehicular access to East William Street over the alley at its western border, assuming the alley is one way beyond the subject border.
 If such is not the case, the value conclusion could be impacted.